 While working on a particular field, you can zoom in by putting the mouse on the upper left hand corner of the area you want to select; press and drag to select a region of whatever size and shape that you want, and then release.
 That area will then be resized to fit the screen.
 You can press "Zoom Out" to return to the original display.
 Please note that the "Download Table" option is unaffected by any zooming you may do.
 It will always give you a table of all the data requested regardless of whether you subsequently zoom in or not.

 There is an options pulldown menu in the upper left, in which you can change the dot colors, dot sizes, relative dot size, limiting magnitude and font size.
 You can also change the variable star position tolerance (in degrees) and print or save the current plot.
-You can also change the name of the datafile or file path here.
+There is also an option to change the name of the datafile or file path here.
 The help menu has a copy of this document.

 Use the normal sequence team guidelines for selecting stars.
 I suggest having another window open that has the DSS image for the field so that you can check for close companions.